doip-sim-ecu/doip-sim-ecu-dsl/README.md

     ecu("ECU") {
         physicalAddress = 0x1011
         ...
-        // Request-HAndling for the (non-doip)-ECU behind the gateway
+        // Request-Handling for the (non-doip)-ECU behind the gateway
         request("11 03") { ack() }
     }
 }